Grace Methodist Episcopal Church

 The church served as an anchor and stabilizing force in Lincoln until 1942.
 In the early forties, then-Reverend Otis Jasper was encouraged by his church District Superintendent to have the Lincoln Church move to Purcellville where most of the congregation resided.

-In September 1949, Grace Annex United Methodist Episcopal Church broke ground for the new building on A Street in Purcellville and the old stone church in Lincoln was eventually abandoned.
+In September 1949, Grace Annex United Methodist Episcopal Church (now named the Agape United Methodist Church) broke ground for the new building on A Street in Purcellville and the old stone church in Lincoln was eventually abandoned.
 Although the congregation maintains an active cemetery in Lincoln, the old stone church has been in disrepair and out of use since the early 1950’s.
-The old church is owned by nine Trustees.
+The old church is owned by the trustees of the Friends of Grace Multicultural Center, which includes trustees of the Agape church.

 The Grace Heritage Site Project, in a nutshell, strives to restore the building and grounds and allow it to stand as a symbol of the African American story.
 Exhibits will highlight the role of local African Americans, with special recognition given to veterans who once served, but were disregarded because of their race.
 The sanctuary will return to its original glory, and be available for meetings and community events.
 The Grace Heritage Site will enjoy visitors coming to Lincoln as part of an established Underground Railroad driving tour.
 You can read more about it here.